Dual convection error

 How Much Does This Repair Cost?

-DIY parts for fixing a dual convection error on a Wolf SO30PMSPH typically run between $20 and $150, depending on whether you’re replacing a sensor, relay board, or fan motor.
-A professional appliance technician will charge $150 to $300 for a service call, parts not included.
-Tackling this repair yourself can save you $100 to $200 or more.
+For DIY parts to fix a dual convection error on a Wolf SO30PMSPH, you’re looking at costs ranging from $20 to $150, depending on whether you’re replacing a sensor, relay board, or fan motor.
+A professional technician will generally charge $150 to $300 for a service call, not including parts.
+By taking this repair on yourself, you can save $100 to $200 or even more.

 Frequently Asked Questions